 It’s best to give yourself plenty of time — avoid waiting until the deadline.

-There are many resources available to you to prepare for the test.
-Below are some tips that may help you prepare for the process.
+There are many resources available to help familiarize you with the test.
+Below are some tips that may help:

 The night before the test, get a good night’s sleep!

 Experience a realistic preview and receive an estimate of your likelihood of passing the FSOT.
 Take the FSOT Practice Test.

 Your personal narrative will answer questions describing the knowledge, skills, and abilities you would bring to the Foreign Service.
 The firm deadline for submission will be three weeks after the request is sent to you.

 The PN offers you the opportunity to highlight not just what you have done, but how you did it and what you learned.
 You should provide examples from your experiences that show you have the skills to be a successful FSO.
 This is an important part of the application and is read carefully by each member of a Qualifications Evaluation Panel (QEP) made up of trained Foreign Service Officers.
 Each career track is reviewed by a different panel made up of officers from that career track.

 The panel assesses the candidate’s file based on six precepts that are predictors of success in the Foreign Service.
 These precepts are:

 - Leadership: innovation, decision making, teamwork, openness to dissent, community service and institution building

 - Interpersonal Skills: professional standards, persuasion and negotiation, workplace perceptiveness, adaptability, representational skills

 - Communication Skills: written communication, oral communication, active listening, public outreach, foreign language skill